lobolauren/Undergrad-Calendar-Website/README.md

   - The user can enter a course name
     - (format: [dept]*[code] ex.
 'CIS\*3090')
   - Or a department code (ex. 'cis')
+  - Or minor/major code (ex.
+'CS' or 'ANTH')
   - The program then generates a graphic representation of the prerequisite tree for the given course/department, & saves it in a pdf file in the *graph-output* folder
 - `quit` quits the program